belovedpearl/Green_Space-PP1/README.md

 * The design choice was dictated by my ability to use the knowledge gained from the first module of the course.
 While presenting challenges, it allowed me to achieve a further growth in understanding of the concepts taught better.

-* From the start of the program, I aimed to design a website that covers in detail concepts taught in the module and more.
+* From the start of the program, I aimed to design a website that covers in detail the concepts taught in the module and more.

 ### Font